Digital-Shane/jellyfin-on-macos/README.md

 It is possible to manage a ssl certificate yourself by generating it and enabling https in Jellyfin, but if you want to enable metric collection later you should route incoming connections via a reverse proxy.
 Using `caddy` as a reverse proxy is a great choice as it will generate and rotate your ssl certificate for you.
+We will use caddy with plugins later in this guide, so we will start by building caddy from xcaddy without plugins.

 1. Open `Terminal`
-2. [Install brew](https://docs.brew.sh/Installation) if you have not already.
+2. Install xcaddy `go install github.com/caddyserver/xcaddy/cmd/xcaddy@latest`.
-3. Install caddy `brew install caddy`.
+3. Create a folder on your desktop named `caddy` and enter it `mkdir ~/Desktop/caddy && cd ~/Desktop/caddy`
-4. In a location of your choosing, create file called "Caddyfile": `touch > Caddyfile`.
+4. Build caddy with no plugins with `xcaddy build`
-   * I hold most items in a desktop folder called `caddy`.
-My Mac is only used as a media server, so I don't mind keeping things easy to reach.
+5. Create file called "Caddyfile": `touch > Caddyfile`.
-5. Open the Caddyfile with the text editor of your choice and enter the content below.
+6. Open the Caddyfile with the text editor of your choice and enter the content below.
    ```txt
    0.0.0.0 {
    	@metrics {